 – Secondary market

 Investors may change their mind and decide to sell their investments to other investors.
-There is a special section called Secondary Market which has its business logic to ensure smooth sale process.
+There is a special section called Secondary Market which has its business logic to ensure a smooth sale process.

 A handy FAQ section provides answers to some typical questions an investor may have.